Direct memory access: Third-party

 Standard DMA, also called third-party DMA, uses a DMA controller.
 A DMA controller can generate memory addresses and initiate memory read or write cycles.
 It contains several hardware registers that can be written and read by the CPU.
 These include a memory address register, a byte count register, and one or more control registers.
 Depending on what features the DMA controller provides, these control registers might specify some combination of the source, the destination, the direction of the transfer (reading from the I/O device or writing to the I/O device), the size of the transfer unit, and/or the number of bytes to transfer in one burst.

 To carry out an input, output or memory-to-memory operation, the host processor initializes the DMA controller with a count of the number of words to transfer, and the memory address to use.
 The CPU then commands the peripheral device to initiate a data transfer.
 The DMA controller then provides addresses and read/write control lines to the system memory.
 Each time a byte of data is ready to be transferred between the peripheral device and memory, the DMA controller increments its internal address register until the full block of data is transferred.

+Some examples of buses using third-party DMA are PATA, USB (before USB4), and SATA; however, their host controllers use bus mastering.